Things to Do in Chichicastenango

 Top Things to Do in Chichicastenango

-Immerse yourself in one of the Americas' largest and most colorful indigenous markets, held every Thursday and Sunday.
-Browse through endless stalls selling handwoven huipiles, wooden masks, jade jewelry, and fresh produce while experiencing the vibrant atmosphere of Maya commerce that has thrived here for centuries.
+Immerse yourself in one of Central America's most vibrant indigenous markets, held every Thursday and Sunday in the town's central plaza.
+Browse through endless stalls of handwoven huipiles, colorful textiles, wooden masks, jade jewelry, and traditional pottery while experiencing the authentic atmosphere of Maya commerce.
+The market offers an unparalleled opportunity to purchase directly from artisans and witness centuries-old trading traditions.

 Traditional Textile Workshop

-Learn about Guatemala's world-renowned weaving traditions through hands-on workshops where local artisans demonstrate backstrap loom techniques passed down through generations.
-Discover the symbolic meanings behind patterns and colors while trying your hand at this ancient craft.
+Learn about Guatemala's rich weaving traditions through hands-on workshops with local artisans who demonstrate backstrap loom techniques passed down through generations.
+Discover the symbolic meanings behind colors and patterns while trying your hand at this ancient craft.
+Many workshops also include visits to natural dye gardens and spinning demonstrations.

 Day Trip to Lake Atitlán